iCrazeiOS/ReBoom/README.md

 ReBoom adds new functionality and fixes to the game.

 #### Current features:
-- Custom server (hosted by Banana)
+- Custom server (Used for world cups) (hosted by Banana)
 - Ability to load custom levels
 	- Levels can be created via [this tool](https://github.com/lachylegend/Boom-Level-Editor)
-	- [Community level repo](https://github.com/iCrazeiOS/ReBoom-Levels) accessible via settings menu
+	- [Community level repo](https://github.com/iCrazeiOS/ReBoom-Levels) accessible via ReBoom settings menu
 - Full TAS recording/replay functionality
 - Keyboard controls (for iPads & Apple Silicon Macs)
 - Easy way to reset a level's ghost
-- 'Unpatch' the pause bug
+- 'Unpatch' the "pause bug"
-- Disables iCloud/Game Center connectivity
+- Disables iCloud/Game Center connectivity, as it no longer functions
 - Replaces in-app purchase button functionality (now just gives you coins)
 - New options are available in the game's settings menu